cirosantilli/db/mysql.md

          NULL | NULL   | YES  | FULLTEXT   |         |               |
     ----------+--------+------+------------+---------+---------------+

-##engine
+## Engine

 Each table has an engine assigned to it.

 The engine determines exactly how data is stored and retrieved in the table.

 Starting from 5.1, engines can be plugged into a running instance of MySQL without restarting it.

 List all available engines and their main capacities: